apalania/BC-Predict_Histological/README.md

 ## Citing us:
 Muthamilselvan S, Palaniappan A. BC-Predict: Mining of signal biomarkers and multilevel validation of cascade classifier for early-stage breast cancer subtyping and prognosis (2024).
 Submitted [![DOI](https://zenodo.org/badge/762600906.svg)](https://zenodo.org/doi/10.5281/zenodo.10817854)
+## Funding
+1. DST-SERB EMR/2017/00040
+2. Computing in our lab is also supported by a generous grant from Google TRC (TPU Research Cloud).
 ## Copyright & License
 Copyright (c) 2024, the Authors @ [SASTRA University](https://www.sastra.edu).
 GPL-3.0 License (only this repo).